Deep Weakly-supervised Anomaly Detection: Experiments

-\textbf{Experiment Settings}.
-We first evaluate the effectiveness of PReNet on the 12 real-world datasets with known anomalies.
-A consistent anomaly contamination rate and amount of labeled anomalies, is used across all datasets to gain insights into the performance in different real-life applications.
-Since anomalies are typically rare instances, the anomaly contamination rate is set to 2\% by default.
-The number of labeled anomalies available per data is set to 60, \ie, $|\mathcal{A}|=60$.
-We provide the results of PReNet on datasets with different amount of labeled data and anomaly contamination rates later in respective Sections \ref{subsec:labeledanomaly} and \ref{subsubsec:contamination}.
+\textbf{Effectiveness of PReNet using small anomaly examples.} We first evaluate PReNet on detecting seen anomalies in 12 real-world datasets.
+A consistent anomaly contamination rate and the same number of labeled anomalies are used across all datasets to gain insights into the performance in different real-life applications.
+Since anomalies are typically rare instances, the number of labeled anomalies available per data is set to 60, \ie, $|\mathcal{A}|=60$, and the anomaly contamination rate is set to 2\% by default.